Hi friend and Welcome!

 I use one of these for casual listening as well as sampling old vinyl, but you may not.
 It’s all personal preference, but I would highly suggest one anyways.
 They are just too cool!
 A great beginner option is the Audio Technica AT-LP60.

-Well that’s about it folks!
+Well that’s about it my friend!
 If you have any further specific questions about how to build a home studio on a budget, I would be glad to answer them down below!
+You can also Contact me!
 Don’t hesitate as I may have missed something!

 All the best and God bless,